 Some of these monsters were actually created out of real meat.
 Instead of making them all from 3D models, Capcom hired makeup artists to build the monsters out of actual meat and then converted these into the game.

 I generally liked the voice acting although sometimes it could seem over the top, but maybe that’s what should be expected from an evil, psychotic family trying to kill you.

-It’s quite eerie but I found it more catchy than creepy and it doesn’t seem to fit the game considering the original was part of an 18th century French opera.
+The soundtrack was decent but only the main song, ‘Go tell Aunt Rhody’ by Jordan Reyne and Michael A. Levine was memorable for me.
+It’s quite spooky but I found it more catchy than creepy and doesn’t seem to fit the game considering the original was part of an 18th century French opera.

-I don’t think it would go down in history as highly and brilliantly as Resident Evil 4 but this will be looked back on fondly.
+Although it seemed to drag on towards the end which became repetitive and less scary, I thoroughly enjoyed the game and hope Capcom’s next instalment in the series will be similar.
+I don’t think it go down in history as highly as brilliant Resident Evil 4 but this will be looked back on fondly.
 If you are interested in this genre, Resident Evil 7 biohazard is for you.